 If you are in a position where you need to defend yourself against a spousal maintenance-related enforcement case, you do some defenses that you can present to a court.
-For instance, if you could not pay the spousal maintenance as ordered, you should offer the court this defense.
+For instance, you should offer the court this defense if you could not pay the spousal maintenance as ordered.
 Did you lose a job and been unable to find replacement work?
 Did you become disabled (even temporarily) and therefore find yourself unable to work?
 If so, then you should be sure to specify this for the court.

 Short of having cash on hand, a court would look to the resources that you have available to you to pay your spousal maintenance obligation.
 If you lack property that could be sold to develop the funds to pay the spousal maintenance as ordered, you can present this type of defense in an enforcement case.

-The final two defenses commonly utilized in a spousal maintenance enforcement case are either being unable to locate a person from whom you can borrow money to pay spousal maintenance, or you were unable to borrow money from a source that you had previously identified.
+The final two defenses commonly utilized in a spousal maintenance enforcement case are either being unable to locate a person from whom you can borrow money to pay spousal maintenance, or you could not borrow money from a source you had previously identified.
 Suppose a court is willing to say that you should borrow money to pay the maintenance.
 In that case, you can see that you must exhaust every resource available- including taking out loans and selling property- to meet the obligation.

 Can your wages be withheld from your spousal maintenance obligation?